Want to do an African safari on a budget? Here are my tips for finding cheap safaris in South Africa.

-Going on an African safari has always been a dream of mine, so when I finally booked the flight to South Africa I felt nothing short of ecstatic.
+Going on an African safari has always been a dream of mine.
+So when I finally booked the flight to South Africa, I felt nothing short of ecstatic.

 How do I do an African safari cheaply?
-I wanted the real safari experience, but I didn’t want to spend a fortune.
+I wanted the real safari experience.
+But I didn’t want to spend a fortune.

-After two months in South Africa, talking to locals and tourists alike, and doing two safaris myself, I’ve gathered some insight into safaris and how to make them affordable.
+I’ve been able to gather some insight into safaris and how to make them affordable.

 Types of Safaris

 The main types of safaris are multi-day safaris, single-day game drives, and self-drive safaris.

 Multi-day safari packages usually include accommodation, food, and game drives.

 These are generally really expensive, so I ruled them out straight away in my own research.

 But if you are willing to dish out a bit of money on an epic adventure, a multi-day safari is the perfect opportunity.

 The absolute cheapest two-day safaris in South Africa I could find are listed on Get Your Guide.